jeff1evesque/fin-654/README.md

 # fin-654

-This project was originally desired to analyze companies who have recently been hacked, otherwise made vulnerable.
+This project was originally desired to analyze companies recently hacked, otherwise made vulnerable.
 However, as the course progressed, the analysis mainly focused on the general portfolio.
 Furthermore, the data covers a span less than 1.5 years, a constraint of the collected data:

 * [Privacy Rights Clearinghouse](https://www.privacyrights.org/data-breaches)
 * [World's Biggest Data Breaches & Hacks](https://informationisbeautiful.net/visualizations/worlds-biggest-data-breaches-hacks/)